Coffee & Vanilla: Television drama

 A live-action television series adaptation was announced in June 2019 and slated for release on July 4, 2019.
 The series stars Haruka Fukuhara as Risa, Dori Sakurada as Fukami, Mario Kuroba as Akutsu, Yuki Ogoe as Tsubasa, Noa Kita as Natsuki, and Shogo Hama as Yuki.
 The television series aired weekly on MBS TV at 1 AM as part of their Drama Tokku programming block, with other broadcasts on TV Kanagawa and Television Saitama.
 The opening theme song is "You & I" by Good on the Reel and the ending theme is "Melancholic" by Airi Miyakawa.

 Episodes

 Reception

 The series ranked #6 in the shojo and josei category on the digital book service BookLive! in the first half of 2019.

 Volume 10 debuted at #12 on Oricon and sold 45,368 copies.
 Volume 11 debuted at #6 on Oricon and sold 70,155 copies.

+By February 2024, the series had over 10 million copies in circulation.